 What about women who take this herb?
 Can it help them?
 In a small study, researchers gave the herb to 2 women (yes, just 2 women) for 2 days to see what would happen.
 The women took 1500 mg per day.

-- Tribulus did not alter testosterone, luteinizing hormone, DHEA or the testosterone to estrogen ratio (TE ratio).
+- Tribulus did not alter testosterone, luteinizing hormone, DHEA or testosterone.

 Researchers gave 7.5 mg of Tribulus -or placebo – to 60 women with low sex drive for a month.
 The amount used was 7.5 mg per day.